Flood Response Today

 River Sediment Removal

 Sediment accumulation in the lower reaches of the Cowichan River can contribute to more extreme flooding for any given rainfall event as sediment levels increase over time.
 In 2010, the Joint Utility Board removed about 10,000 m3 of gravel in the vicinity of the treatment plant outfall.
 In 2013, the Province provided $1,000,000 in funding to remove sediment from the Cowichan River.
 Sediment was removed at the rail bridge (the Black Bridge) and in the North Arm of the Cowichan River.
 Since 2013, Cowichan Tribes has received money from the Federal government to remove gravel from the River.

-The CVRD has been working on a long term sediment management strategy to manage gravel accumulation and log jams in the lower reaches of the Cowichan River in recognition of the fact that gravel accumulation and log jams can effect the severity of flooding in the Cowichan.
+The CVRD has been working on a long term sediment management strategy to manage gravel accumulation and log jams in the lower reaches of the Cowichan River in recognition of the fact that gravel accumulation and log jams can affect the severity of flooding in the Cowichan.